 The bill amends the Read Act to enhance literacy education in Minnesota by establishing the "Reading to Ensure Academic Development Act," which focuses on evidence-based reading instruction.
 It mandates public schools to promote foundational literacy and grade-level reading proficiency while introducing new definitions and requirements for evidence-based instruction, specifically excluding the three-cueing system.
 The bill also creates an Office of Achievement and Innovation within the Department of Education to oversee these initiatives and requires the commissioner to implement a school performance report system.
 Additionally, it outlines the responsibilities of the Department of Education and the Center for Applied Research and Educational Improvement (CAREI) in supporting districts, with a partnership set to expire on June 30, 2025.

 Moreover, the bill introduces amendments to various sections of Minnesota Statutes to improve the reporting and assessment of educational programs.
-It requires detailed reporting on administrator preparation programs, mandates that applicants for Tier 3 and Tier 4 licenses in elementary education pass an examination on the science of reading, and establishes a school performance report system for comparing school performance metrics.
-The bill also allows for the creation of innovation zone plans within school districts to enhance student outcomes and provides exemptions from certain state education laws for approved partners.
-Additionally, it includes provisions for fund transfers and relief from state mandates for specific school years, while repealing a previous law related to the innovation research zones pilot program.
+It requires detailed reporting on administrator preparation programs and mandates that applicants for Tier 3 and Tier 4 licenses in elementary education pass an examination on the science of reading.
+The bill also establishes an Innovation Research Zone Advisory Panel to review plans aimed at enhancing student outcomes through postsecondary credits and technical education programs.
+It allows for fund transfers and relief from state mandates for specific school years, while repealing a previous law related to the innovation research zones pilot program, indicating a shift in the governance of educational innovations.

 Statutes affected: Introduction: 120B.118, 120B.119, 120B.123, 120B.124, 122A.091, 122A.185, 124D.085, 124D.093